 The 4H Livestock Auction will be held on the last Friday of the fair.
 Only animals shown in the judging classes may be sold in the auction.
-The 2022 sale order will be: Rabbits, Poultry, Goats, Swine, Beef and Dairy, Sheep
+The 2024 sale order will be Rabbits, Poultry, Beef and Dairy, Sheep, Goats, Swine

-A 4-H member may sell only one animal through the auction except a member who receives the Grand Champion (or Reserve Grand Champion provided the Grand Champion does not sell) in more than one market animal class.
+A 4-H member may sell only one animal through the auction.
 A rabbit meat pen equals one unit.